-&lt;sup>6 VaYU MS (Yoga) program is accredited since May 31st, 2023.
+5 VaYU MS (Yoga) program is accredited since May 31st, 2023.

-- a) Practicum delivery of minimum 180 hours.
-This is in two portions: - i.
-Deliver a minimum of 150 clinical hours independently as lead Yoga Therapist. - ii.
+- PART 1: This Clinical Practicum and Professional practice part is fulfilled by completing VaYU courses YMS 411X and YMS 112T (see Sections 7.30-7.32). - a) Practicum delivery of minimum 180 hours.
+This is in two portions: - Deliver a minimum of 150 clinical hours independently as lead Yoga Therapist. - ii.
 Complete 30 hours practicum mentorship. - b) Professional practice course for Yoga therapists. - PART 2: Pass the "IAYT Certificate exam."
 Per IAYT website.
 VaYU students who started their programs at VaYU prior to and including Spring 2023 Semester, are exempt from "IAYT Certificate exam."